Mark Eaton: Professional career

-Because of his lack of playing time at UCLA, few NBA teams had interest in Eaton after he finished his college career.
+Because of his lack of playing time at UCLA, few NBA teams had an interest in Eaton after he finished his college career.
 He paid for two tryout camps, but only received an offer of $15,000 to play in Israel and another for $25,000 in Monte Carlo.
 However, the Utah Jazz, who finished in last place the prior season, saw him as a potentially dominant defender and selected him as a long-term project in the fourth round of the 1982 NBA draft with the 72nd overall pick.
 Utah coach Frank Layden quipped, "Like [former University of Utah coach] Jack Gardner said, 'You can't teach height.'"
 Also the team's general manager, Layden discouraged Eaton from playing in Europe and signed him to a five-year contract, with the first season guaranteed at $45,000, for a total $570,000.

 Eaton had worn No. 35 at UCLA, but the number was already taken on the Jazz by Darrell Griffith, prompting Eaton to choose the reversed No. 53.
 Entering the NBA, Eaton's goal was to become a journeyman backup.
 He made an immediate impact as a rookie, starting 32 games and replacing Danny Schayes after the cash-strapped Jazz traded the center mid-season.
 Eaton finished the season with a then-franchise record 275 blocked shots while averaging only 19 minutes per game.
 His 3.4 blocks per game ranked third in the NBA, behind Atlanta's Tree Rollins and San Diego's Bill Walton.

 The Jazz placed Eaton on a six-day-a-week program in the offseason.
 Layden said they treated him "like a high school kid as far as basketball skills are concerned".
 Eaton continued to improve in his second season.
 In 82 games in 1983–84, he grabbed a team-leading 595 rebounds and blocked 351 shots (breaking his own franchise record).
 His 4.28 blocks per game led the NBA, well ahead of Rollins (who finished second with 3.60 blocks per game).
 During the season, he failed in his attempt to block the hook shot which gave Kareem Abdul-Jabbar his 31,421st point to break the NBA career scoring record held by Chamberlain.
 Eaton's strong defense helped the Jazz improve from 30–52 in his rookie season to 45–37, winning their first Midwest Division title and making their first playoff appearance.